 Jotform makes it easy for nonprofits of all sizes to collect donations directly using donation forms.
 It also automates part of the CRM process by storing all of the data from those donation forms in highly customizable and easy-to-use Jotform Tables.
 Both forms and tables are easy to use out of the box and are available with ready-to-use templates.

-Jotform is also one of the most affordable solutions on the market, with a 50 percent discount available to all nonprofit organizations.
+Jotform is also one of the most affordable solutions on the market, offering a 50 percent discount to all nonprofit organizations.

 Image by: Anete Lūsiņa